HGieselmann/HugoCreativeCoding/content/docs/08_ClassesAndOOP.md

 		Return ad;
 {{</highlight>}}

 In our child class mountainBike we declared the advertise function again, but added the keyword `override` in front.
-The moment we instantiate our mountainBike the advertise functionin the base class is overriden and we can now finally advertise our fancy gearbox!
+The moment we instantiate our mountainBike the advertise function in the base class is overriden and we can now finally advertise our fancy gearbox!